 The lesson: Only use guestbooks as they’re intended, and certainly don’t use them as a place to spam links.

-15. Links from Irrelevant Pages
+15. Links from Unrelated Sites

 If you know the basics of how Google’s algorithms work, then you also know that relevancy is a big deal.
+That applies to both paid and organic traffic, too.

 Google doesn’t just evaluate relevance when matching search results to user queries, though—it also takes relevance into account when determining how backlinks will affect a site’s rankings.